lossphilipp/powershell/README.md

-# LOP powershell modules
+# Powershell modules
-A list of cmdlets to help with everyday tasks of LOP.
+A list of cmdlets to help with everyday tasks.